-Understand the Audience Employees outside of sustainability roles do not typically have a background in climate science but they could be familiar with the concepts of climate change and sustainability.
+Employees outside of sustainability roles do not typically have a background in climate science but they could be familiar with the concepts of climate change and sustainability.
 Finding the right starting point for making the case for an SBT will be critical to getting those in the room on board.
-For some audiences this may mean explaining in clear Centre RERC's/Maine and the necessity for companies to reduce emissions in line with spience.
+For some audiences this may mean explaining in clear terms the IPCC's findings and the necessity for companies to reduce emissions in line with science.
 Other groups may be ready to jump into discussing the target itself.